levthedev/gitmail/README.md

 Run this command from your terminal - ruby gitmail.rb kravinskylev/gitmail
 It doesn't matter what directory you're in when you run this command.
-That's all there is to it!
+That's basically all there is to it!

 ###Known Issues
 * *"temp_email" already exists*